• Home

 How To Make Easter Hot Chocolate Bombs

-February 8, by Shellie Wilson.
-Leave a Comment
+February 8, 2021 by Shellie Wilson

-Come on, surely you’ve heard of the trending delicious Hot Chocolate cocoa Bombs!
+Come on, surely you’ve heard of the trending delicious Hot Chocolate Cocoa Bombs!
 If you haven’t then, hot chocolate bombs are a chocolate ball with other add-ons in it that dissolves when you drop it in your hot chocolate.

 These would make wonderful gifts for Easter time, something a little new, something other than Easter eggs.